openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 off(type: 'availableBitrates', callback?: Callback\<Array\<number>>): void

-Unsubscribes from available bit rates of HLS streams.
+Unsubscribes from available bit rates of HLS/DASH streams.
 This event is reported after [prepare](#prepare9) is called.

 **Atomic service API**: This API can be used in atomic services since API version 12.